mdeguzis/SteamOS-Tools/docs/desktop-software-readme.md

 `extra`
 Installs extra softare based on feedback and personal preference

-`emulation`
+`emulators`
 Standalone emulation packages from the Debian repositories.
 This also includes rebuilt packages for such emulators like PPSSPP, Higan, and more.

-`emulation-src`
+`retroarch-src`
-Installs prerequisite packages for compiling emulation packages from source and then compiles and builds libretro packages from source (will take some time to install).
+Installs prerequisite packages for compiling the Retroach, and Libretro packages from source and subsequently builds them (will take some time to install).
 See the [script header](https://github.com/ProfessorKaos64/SteamOS-Tools/blob/master/scriptmodules/emu-from-source.shinc) for the latest test stats on build time.  (basic routines are done, some work left)

 `emulation-src-deps`
 Packages required for [building](https://wiki.debian.org/CreatePackageFromPPA) Debian packages from emulator source code (e.g. ppa:libretro/stable). (in-progress)